 When the heavy crown of England pressed down upon her on that Coronation Day in 1953, Elizabeth Windsor was transfigured into a dynastic icon.
-As with her Elizabethan namesake, a sphinx-like inscrutability has cloaked her ever since.
-We know no more of her private taste or aesthetic preferences than the horses and headscarves and Balmoral heather, electric bar heaters and crimson carpets spotted in photographs and television appearances.
+As with her Elizabethan namesake, a sphinx-like inscrutability cloaked her ever after.
+We discovered no more of her private taste or aesthetic preferences than the horses and headscarves and Balmoral heather, electric bar heaters and crimson carpets spotted in photographs and television appearances.

-The superlative Royal Collection of paintings sculptures and palaces, forms the backdrop and fabric of her daily life.
+The superlative Royal Collection of paintings sculptures and palaces, formed the backdrop and fabric of her daily life.
 Most of the more than 5,550 acquisitions made during her reign and listed in the trust’s archives comprise the random gifts and presentations of foreign and British dignitaries: a basket from Tonga in 1954, a jar of grain from Canada.
-The Queen is reported to have said that, while the Prince of Wales deplores their quantity and quality, “I’ve got no taste so I’m delighted with them.”
-But her own purchases remain almost completely uncharted territory.
+The Queen was reported to have said that, while the Prince of Wales deplores their quantity and quality, “I’ve got no taste so I’m delighted with them.”
+But her own purchases remained almost completely uncharted territory.

-'If everything you’ve heard is true, you’d think the high point of her artistic desire should be Stubbs, but perhaps it’s Sir Alfred Munnings?' speculates the style commentator Peter York
+'If everything you’ve heard is true, you’d think the high point of her artistic desire should be Stubbs, but perhaps it’s Sir Alfred Munnings?' speculated the style commentator Peter York

 Houses arrived ready-made with her job, the first a Wendy house-sized, two-storey cottage when she was six, a gift of the people of Wales.
 The throne meant a life divided between Buckingham Palace and the slightly more private Windsor Castle (she had hoped to live in Clarence House with the palace as her office).
 Chatsworth was like being at home—she complimented her hostess during a visit—but far more comfortable.

-Away from her palaces of state, the Norfolk mansion of Sandringham and Balmoral Castle in Scotland may represent her unpretentious ideal, with brown furniture, Edwardian field sports and a full complement of servants
+Away from her palaces of state, the Norfolk mansion of Sandringham and Balmoral Castle in Scotland may have represented her unpretentious ideal, with brown furniture, Edwardian field sports and a full complement of servants

 “The Queen is a meticulous observer with very definite views on everything from the door handles to the shape of the lampshades,” Casson noted.
 He became their interior decorator of choice, ushering in a lighter, classic country-house style at Buckingham Palace, Windsor and Sandringham that included a guest suite in the Edward III Tower at Windsor showcasing works by contemporary British designers such as the ceramicist Lucie Rie.
 But while the Queen was officially final arbiter of taste here, everything had been pre-selected by Philip and Anthony Blunt, Surveyor of the Queen’s Pictures, while the 1992-97 post-fire restoration of Windsor was directed by a committee which Philip also chaired.

-Away from her palaces of state, the Norfolk mansion of Sandringham and Balmoral Castle in Scotland may represent her unpretentious ideal, with brown furniture, Edwardian field sports and a full complement of servants.
+Away from her palaces of state, the Norfolk mansion of Sandringham and Balmoral Castle in Aberdeenshire, where she died, may have represented her unpretentious ideal, with brown furniture, Edwardian field sports and a full complement of servants.
 At Balmoral a nervous Windsor clergyman remembers luncheon of macaroni cheese and mince, and when Machin took her portrait there he saw her knitting after supper surrounded by her friends and Scottish cousins.
 A silver box of dog biscuits sat in front of her dinner plate; at royal picnics the lady-in-waiting Anne Glenconner watched her making the salad and washing up.

 A trayful of tiaras

-Instead the Queen exercises her royal prerogative in fields where she is most expert: regalia and portraiture.
+Instead the Queen exercised her royal prerogative in fields where she was most expert: regalia and portraiture.
 Princess Margaret’s marriage to Antony Armstrong-Jones, Earl of Snowdon, provided her with a superb image-maker and taker of photographs, modern-medieval pageantry (Prince Charles’s investiture at Caernarvon Castle) and industrial design.

 She complained to Noël Coward that the too-large investiture crown commissioned by Garter King of Arms looked like a candle snuffer on Charles’s head

 Beyond this, those who know will not or cannot tell—John Betjeman, Hugh Casson, the Queen Mother, Princess Margaret, all dead, the keepers of her works of art and intimates-in-waiting maintaining her secrets.
-Freighted and weighted with the ghost-ridden, pompous furniture and apparatus of her queenliness, her Leonardo drawings, Holbeins and Van Dycks, she nevertheless seems a creature incarnate with perfect commonsense, both excused and “above” taste.
-We know her as we are allowed to know her, on television and the coins in our pockets, or fall for the brilliant fantasy figure of Alan Bennett’s dramatic tribute, A Question of Attribution, the Queen who only exposes her discreet connoisseurship before Blunt, her surveyor of pictures.
+Freighted and weighted with the ghost-ridden, pompous furniture and apparatus of her queenliness, her Leonardo drawings, Holbeins and Van Dycks, she nevertheless seemed a creature incarnate with perfect commonsense, both excused and “above” taste.
+We knew her as we were allowed to know her, on television and the coins in our pockets, or fell for the brilliant fantasy figure of Alan Bennett’s dramatic tribute, A Question of Attribution, the Queen who only exposed her discreet connoisseurship before Blunt, her surveyor of pictures.